How to get from Gitega to Rutana

 So I identified the town of Rutana, 70km south of Gitega.
 Google Maps showed quite a few hotels.
 A town with quite a few hotels meant it was a fair size.
 And that meant people.
 And people meant more transport options.

-Rutana was also en route to Makamba and Mabanda and Manyovu, the border crossing to Tanzania.
+Rutana was also en route to Makamba and Mabanda, and the Burundi-Tanzania border at Manyovu

 And I was fully aware that the Source du Nil was in the middle of nowhere.
 But getting there from Rutana would be much cheaper than trying to get there from Bujumbura.

-I was directed to a shared-taxi.
-Right-hand drive cars, imported from Japan but they drive on the right here, not on the left like in Japan and UK.
+I was directed to a shared taxi.
+Right-hand drive cars, imported from Japan, but they drive on the right here, not on the left like in Japan and the UK.

 So there is some chaos.
 There is no pecking order.
 There can be several cars heading to the same place.
-Each one waiting for 4 people (better than in West Africa where you need 7 or more).
+Each one is waiting for 4 people (better than in West Africa, where you need 7 or more).

 Of course, I am the only Mzungu here.
-Everyone knows where I am wanting to go.
-My bags were on the front seat.
+Everyone knows where I want to go.
+My bags were in the front seat.
 3 more people are needed.

 After a time, my bags are taken and I am led to another vehicle that’s ready to go.

 Of course, the drivers start arguing.
-The other guy is stealing me.
+The other guy is stealing from me.

-1 USD is, in the black market 4,000 Burundi Francs.
-It's cheap here.
+1 USD is, on the black market, 4,000 Burundi Francs.
+It’s cheap here.
 Am not sure if they are making any profit.

 He gets just 10 USD for the trip.